skyrim-multiplayer/skymp/docs/release/dev/sp-event-sink-2.md

 });
 ```

-Interfaces of added events can be easily explored via IDE intellisense, or directly in skyrimPlatform.ts.
+Interfaces of added events can be easily explored via IDE IntelliSense, or directly in `skyrimPlatform.ts`.

 Full list of added events: